 Every first year medical student with any educational debt will be required to schedule an appointment with the Office of Medical Student Financial Aid to discuss: the cost of attendance; how to construct and live within a budget; estimate of debt at graduation and repayment options; and any other financial matters of interest or concern.
 This one-on-one meeting must be completed before the student may receive financial aid funds for the second half of the year (January of the academic year).
 A budget worksheet must be completed and emailed to the Office of Medical Student Financial Aid prior to the meeting.
 The worksheets are available on our “Forms” website.
 2nd Year students will also be required to attend individual meetings to review current student loan debt and repayment plans.

-You must be able to meet your costs with any grants and/or scholarships you may have, in combination with the Federal Student Loan programs and any assets you have available for these costs.
-Please be aware that if you are not able to use the Graduate PLUS Loan program due to your credit history, you will have to identify other funding sources to meet your costs.
+You must be able to meet your costs with a combination of grants, scholarships, student loans, and/or funding available to you.
+Please be aware that if you are not able to use the Graduate PLUS Loan program due to your credit history, you will have to identify other funding sources to meet your costs, as College of Medicine scholarships are not used for this purpose.
 If you have adverse credit, you will want to take steps to address that matter before you start medical school.

 Every fourth year student with any educational debt will be required to schedule an appointment with the Office of Medical Student Financial Aid to review debt management strategies prior to graduation.